-Bulloch County Schools ensures the “life-long achievement of every child through effective and innovative teaching that meets the needs of individual learners,” including those with disabilities.
+The Bulloch County School System ensures the “life-long achievement of every child through effective and innovative teaching that meets the needs of individual learners,” including those with disabilities.

-Bulloch County Schools' Special Education Department offers a broad continuum of services for students three (3) through twenty-one (21) years of age.
+The Bulloch County Schools Special Education Program offers a broad continuum of services for students three (3) through twenty-one (21) years of age.
 Following a comprehensive assessment that may include a psychological evaluation, educational testing, speech-language assessment, audiological testing and other assessments, a student may be eligible to receive services in one or more of the identified categories.

 Classes serving students with disabilities are located in elementary, middle, high schools, and psycho-educational centers.
 Delivery models for instruction include regular classroom, resource, self-contained, separate school, and home-based settings.
 All programs are not represented in every school.
 In these instances, students are assigned to a program nearest the home school and transportation is provided.